-By combining both Privileged Access Management and Application Control you can control access to devices, services, applications, data and hardware, and control which actions they can perform
+By combining both Privileged Access Management (PAM) and Application Control you can control access to devices, services, applications, data and hardware, and control which actions they can perform.

-What is the key benefit of the least privilege approach to security?
+What are the key benefits of the least privilege approach to security?

-- Reduced costs from saving time and money in managing users securely.
+- Reduced costs—save time and money by managing users securely.

 - Empowered, happier employees who can perform their tasks without encountering roadblocks.

 - Fast-tracked, demonstrable compliance through automated reporting to satisfy auditors.

 - Improved security that blocks cybercriminals and malicious insiders from exploiting credential compromise.